 Medic alerts are a must.

 This is oh-so-simple, but an absolute necessity.
-My medic alert is full now, I can’t get anything else on there, but trust me when I say – I WANT the medics to know I have a pacemaker.
-And dysautonomia, etc. I think I can speak for them here, they WANT to know!
+My medic alert is full now, I can’t get anything else on there, but trust me when I say – I WANT the medics to know I have a pacemaker, dysautonomia, rheumatoid, etc. And I think I can speak for them here, they WANT to know!
 Be good to those around you.
 Don’t leave them guessing.
 Wear the medic alert.
 Tell your friends and coworkers that you wear one and what it’s for.
 And though there are some real fancy ones out there, get one that will actually be recognized as a medic alert.
 It would be sad to know the medics missed it because it looked like some cute leather bracelet with seashells and starfish dangling around.

 The journey will require more grit than I ever knew I had.